pawelzeja098/DicomToPngMaui/README.md

 - save images from dicom as png

 ## TO DO:
-- fix problem with adroid app
+- menage files on android system
 - customize application to be prettier

+## Solved problems:
+-Building MAUI Android Failing https://stackoverflow.com/questions/72454213/building-maui-android-failing

 ## Using:
 - fo-dicom to unpack dicom file
 - SkiaSharp to save png images